sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

    * add notes about words library
    * trac #4954: Words_over_Alphabet should check the type of input alphabet (related to allowing CombinatorialClass as alphabets)
    * finish and post words_new_fct_sl.patch to trac #5037
-   * discussions regarding the trac #5002
+   * [DONE: Franco implemented an alphabet of integers, ordered naturally] discussions regarding the trac #5002
    * look through the algorithms for finite words, and identify the ones that need improvement (some are really slow, like ''is_subword_of'')
    * WordMorphism, inherits from SageObject and it should be a more general Morphism class.